Submitted by Yvonne Savio

 San Marino 91108

 Every Saturday, 10am-1pm.
 Ranch Open House.
 Stop by The Huntington’s urban agriculture site during our weekly open house and pick up some fresh ideas for sustainable gardening.
-Experts from the University of California LA County Master Gardener program will be on hand to answer questions and offer seasonal tips.
+Experts from the University of California Los Angeles County Master Gardener program will be on hand to answer questions and offer seasonal tips.
 From the Teaching Greenhouse, follow signs to the site.
 Repeats every Saturday.

 Idyllwild Nature Center